-- 1. Provide a World Service Convention for members of Cocaine Anonymous. - 2.
-Create uniform bidding guidelines. - 3.
-Assist the convention (host) city in all aspects of resources and convention information. - 4.
-Provide guidance with budgeting. - 5.
+- a.
+Provide a World Service Convention for members of Cocaine Anonymous. - b.
+Create uniform bidding guidelines. - c.
+Assist the convention (host) city in all aspects of resources and convention information. - d.
+Provide guidance with budgeting. - e.
 Create World Service Convention guidelines, structures, and policies.